 Student Switch Off is a not-for-profit campaign that encourages students to save energy whilst living in university halls of residence.
 Student Switch Off+ focuses on students who live in the private rented sector, helping them make informed choices when choosing and living in their accommodation, that not only saves energy but also saves them money.
 In 2012 the campaign won a prestigious Ashden Award – considered the Oscars of the energy-saving world!

 As with many offices, schools and hotel rooms, there is generally no financial incentive for students in halls to use energy carefully.
-The Student Switch Off uses prize incentives such as Ben & Jerry’s ice cream, tickets to Students’ Union nights out and communal parties and focuses on peer-to-peer communication and creating a sense of competition to provide incentives that go beyond just being more ‘environmentally friendly’.
+Student Switch Off uses prize incentives such as Ben & Jerry’s ice cream, discount cards and communal events as well as focus on peer-to-peer communication and creating a sense of competition to provide incentives that go beyond just being more ‘environmentally friendly’.
 Last academic year (2017/18) the Student Switch Off campaign achieved a 6.8% reduction in electricity usage on average across all the participating universities – keeping over 1,000 tonnes of CO2 out of the atmosphere.

 It’s very important to us that our campaign reaches beyond keen environmentalists.
 We aim to get even people with little prior interest or knowledge in energy and climate change involved through making the campaign appealing and fun.
 We hope that Student Switch Off is an entry-point for continued engagement in environmental and social justice issues.

 While we recognise that switching things off isn’t the solution to climate change on its own, we think saving energy is a good building block and the actions that we encourage students to adopt will save them money on their bills when they move into private accommodation.